Cleveland, Ohio, is setting a shining example for downtown revitalizations in the aftermath of drastic economic and industrial change.

 “We wanted the safest possible product, and the architects like using products that aren’t high in hydrofluoric acid.
 So we asked for something that wasn’t going to harm windows.
 (ReVeal) did not seem to harm the windows and did not cause a problem with harming other surfaces,” he said.

-In addition to being less corrosive than conventional restoration cleaners based on hydrofluoric acid or ammonium bifluoride, ReVeal also comes in fluid form instead of a gel, enabling a shorter dwell time that lets contractors finish the job faster.
+In addition to being less corrosive than conventional restoration cleaners, ReVeal also comes in fluid form instead of a gel, enabling a shorter dwell time and easier rinsing that lets contractors finish the job faster.

 Wamelink said he likes that ReVeal comes in liquid form because it can spray onto the surface.
 He also found that on the Halle Building, mechanically scrubbing the substrate optimized the product’s performance.